serhan-yilmaz/PrinciplesGuide/README.md

   - This applies to demonstrating goodwill as well.
 Time, effort and the resulting history can function as big costs for this purpose.
 Similarly, the ability to handle rejections or losses gracefully can be an effective indicator of goodwill.

 ##### Cognitive Distortions
- - Do not [jump to conclusions](https://en.wikipedia.org/wiki/Jumping_to_conclusions).
-Realize that you can't know or predict everything.

 - Understand [black swan theory](https://en.wikipedia.org/wiki/Black_swan_theory) and recognize that unpredictable, singular events can occur.
 Avoid [black and white, "all or nothing" thinking](https://en.wikipedia.org/wiki/Splitting_(psychology)) and do not make generalized statements that are absolute.
-   - For example, all swans are white is an absolute and unprovable statement.
+  - For example, "all swans are white" is an absolute and unprovable statement.
 But, one counter-example is enough to disprove it.
+- Do not [jump to conclusions](https://en.wikipedia.org/wiki/Jumping_to_conclusions).
+Realize that you can't know or predict everything.
+  - Acknowledge that uncertainty is everywhere in life.
+Avoid absolute judgements.
+  - *Mind reading*: Do not assume what someone must be thinking or feeling, beyond reason.
+Avoid making big conclusions based on minor behaviors.
+Behaviors only go so far in understanding thoughts and intentions.
+    - Example: I know you don’t like me.
+How so?
+You didn't invite me to lunch.
+  - *Fortune-telling*: Predicting outcomes in absolute terms.
+    - Example: A depressed person believing they will never improve and nothing will ever be resolved for their whole life.
+  - *Labeling*: Overgeneralizing characteristics of other people.
+    - Example: He didn't call me.
+Therefore, he must be a narcissist.
+- Be mindful of behaviors that turn into [self-fulfilling prophecies](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).
+  - "You create your own reality" phrase has a point.
+Beliefs heavily influence perception and behaviors.
+They can decisively affect outcomes, particularly when it comes to relationships.
+    - For example, rejection expectations can lead to [behaviors that elicit rejection from others](https://doi.org/10.1037/0022-3514.75.2.545).
+	- They also shape your subjective experiences to a large degree.
+[Placebo effect](https://en.wikipedia.org/wiki/Placebo#Effects) comes to mind.
+  - Optimism and having a positive outlook help in human relations.
+The vibe you give to others is shaped by your perspective and mood.

 ### 2. Happiness